tomap/tpi2.eu/themes/anodyne/README.md

 ### Post Icon

-On top of that, you can specify a custom font-Awesome icon in the front matter:
+On top of that, you can specify an icon (ascii/unicode emoji) in the front matter:

 Example: